-We have audited the accompanying consolidated balance sheets of ImmunoGen, Inc. as of June 30, 2016 and 2015, and the related consolidated statements of operations and comprehensive loss, shareholders' (deficit) equity and cash flows for each of the three years in the period ended June 30, 2016.
+We have audited the accompanying consolidated balance sheets of ImmunoGen, Inc. as of December 31, 2016, June 30, 2016 and June 30, 2015, and the related consolidated statements of operations and comprehensive loss, shareholders' (deficit) equity and cash flows for the six-month transition period ended December 31, 2016 and each of the three years in the period ended June 30, 2016.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.